-Option Name: s3.cc.activated Default value: false
+Option Name: s3.cc.activated

 When selected it enables the code coverage analysis by the MicroEJ Simulator.
 Resulting files are output in the cc directory inside the output directory.
 You can process these files to an HTML report afterward with the built-in Code Coverage Analyzer.